RedAndBlu/code-storage/README.md

 # code-storage
-using as cloud storage, a colletion of code I wrote common algorithms, some codewars solutions etc
+using as a cloud storage, a colletion of code I wrote common algorithms, some codewars solutions etc